 According to The Center for Retirement Research at Boston College, a person who retired at age 65 in 1970 could expect to live another 13 years during their retirement.
 They likely had a pension to add to their Social Security to cover expenses during those retirement years.

-Someone who retires in 2020, at the same age of 65, can expect to see their retirement last 19 years.
+Someone who retires in 2020, at the same age of 65, can expect to see live on for 19 years.
 And there’s usually no pension or other retirement savings.

 And someone who retires at age 65 in 2030 can reasonably expect 20 years of retirement.
 That’s 20 years of no income except what you have saved and, hopefully, some Social Security.